An example of a famous person with the name David is movie actor/producer David Arquette.

 - a masculine name: dim.
 Dave, Davey, Davy; fem.
 Davida, Vida

-- Bible the second king of Israel and Judah, succeeding Saul: reputed to be the writer of many Psalms
+- (died 970? ) the second king of Israel and Judah (c.
+1000-c.
+970), succeeding Saul: as a youth he killed Goliath, and he is the reputed writer of many Psalms

 - (6th cent. ); Welsh bishop: patron saint of Wales: his day is March 1

 - 1084-1153; king of Scotland (1124-53)

 Origin of DavidHebrew dāwīd beloved, kinsman (sense uncertain) dwd

 Saintfl. sixth century AD

 david - Computer Definition

 (Digital Audio/Video Interactive Decoder) An operating system for set-top boxes from the Microware Software Division of RadiSys Corporation, Hillsboro, OR (www.microware.com).
 Based on Microware's OS-9 real-time operating system, it is used for interactive TV, video-on-demand and Internet applications.
 Microware Systems Corporation, Des Moines, IA, was acquired by RadiSys in 2001.
 See OS-9.